gabriel/swiftui-routes/README.md

 # 🧭 SwiftUI Routes

-SwiftUI Routes is a library to register routes using values or URLs and optional helpers to navigate to them using SwiftUI.
+SwiftUI Routes is a library to register routes using values or URLs and optional helpers to navigate to them via SwiftUI.
+No weird abstractions, just route definitions and view helpers.

 ## ✨ Features